csbrasnett/martini_vis/README.md

 ## Usage

 1) Run `./vis_top_writer.py` with your .top file you used to run a simulation.
 This will produce:
-    * edited *_vis.itp files for all the non-standard (e.g. water, ions) molecules in your system described in the input .top file.
+   1) Edited *_vis.itp files for all the non-standard (e.g. water, ions) molecules in your system described in the input .top file.
+      * NB. by default, virtual sites will be rewritten as "real", with bonds between the sites and their constructing atoms.
+      To stop this, use the `-s` flag when running `vis_top_writer.py`.
-    * `vis.top`, a new .top file for your system and the visualisable topologies. `cg_bonds-v5.tcl` requires absolute paths to your itps, which is solved by running the script.
+   2) `vis.top`, a new .top file for your system and the visualisable topologies. `cg_bonds-v5.tcl` requires absolute paths to your itps, which is solved by running the script.
-    * Optionally by providing the .gro file you plan to visualise, you can write an index file without containing your system without water to use in processing your trajectory.
+   3) Optionally by providing the .gro file you plan to visualise, you can write an index file without containing your system without water to use in processing your trajectory.
    Something like `gmx trjconv -f traj_comp.xtc -s topol.tpr -n index.ndx -pbc mol -o vis.xtc` will write new trajectory using the index file provided.
 As there is only one index group, no further interaction with `trjconv` is required.
-NB. if you use this option, then `vis.top` will not contain an entry for the waters in your system at all.
+      * NB. if you use this option, then `vis.top` will not contain an entry for the waters in your system at all.
 2) Load your simulation into vmd.
 3) `source cg_bonds-v5.tcl` in vmd.
 4) Load your visualisable topologies using `cg_bonds-v5 -top vis.top`.